About the approvals processes

 The Gonneville Project has the potential to deliver substantial benefits to the region through local job creation, local business opportunities and new opportunities for the regional economy.

-Economic studies1 have forecast that the Gonneville Project has the potential to deliver:
+Economic studies have forecast that the Gonneville Project has the potential to deliver ~1200 peak jobs during construction and ~500 jobsduring operation.

-Chalice and our contractors have contributed ~$8.2 million to the local communities surrounding the Gonneville Project over the past three years (FY21-23).
+Chalice and our contractors have contributed $11 million to the local communities surrounding the Gonneville Project since discovery in 2020.

-Throughout the project timeline, Chalice will continue to fund opportunities through our Community Investment Program, and, once in operation, through the Chalice Mining Community Fund with the Shire of Toodyay.
+Throughout the project timeline, Chalice will continue to fund opportunities through our Community Investment Program and, once in operation, through the Chalice Mining Community Fund.

 How are environmental impacts assessed?